-To be awarded the VCE Certificate:
+To be awarded the VCE Certificate: The minimum requirement for a student's program for the award of the VCE is satisfactory completion of 16 units which include:

-The minimum requirement for a student's program for the award of the VCE is satisfactory completion of 16 units which include:
+- Three units from the English group (see below) which must include a Unit 3 & 4 sequence. - Three sequences of Units 3 & 4 studies other than English, which can include VCE VET Unit 3 & 4 sequences.

-- Three units from the English group (see below) which must include a Unit 3 & 4 sequence. - Three sequences of Units 3 & 4 studies other than English, which can include VCE VET Unit 3 & 4 sequences - There are different requirements for the Vocational Major stream (see p.
+Please note that there are different requirements for the Vocational Major stream (see p.
 11).